 Before coming to National City, Dr. Gentle was the Senior Pastor of Central Christian Church in Orlando for 14 years and preacher of the Central Florida Drive-in Worship Service.
 Dr. Gentle has taught seminary courses as associate professor of Pastoral Ministry, Florida Center for Theological Studies.
 He has served the wider church as member of the Administrative Committee and the General Board of the Christian Church (Disciples of Christ) in the U.S. and Canada, Time and Place Committee for the General Assembly, and the Christian Church Foundation Board.
 As a youth, he was the first moderator of the General Youth Council and later the Youth Ministry Intern for the Division of Homeland Ministries, Indianapolis, Indiana.
 Dr. Gentle has degrees from Texas Christian University in Fort Worth, Texas, Vanderbilt University Divinity School in Nashville, Tennessee, and Wesley Theological Seminary in Washington, D.C.

-Married to the Reverend Miriam O. Gentle, a gifted theologian and Pastor of Congregational Care at The Village Church at Greenspring, Dr. Gentle and she have three adult children: Wesley (Fort Worth, Texas), Ana-Elisa (Capitol Hill, Washington, D.C.), and Phillip (Junior at Grinnell College, Iowa).
+Married to the Reverend Miriam O. Gentle, a gifted theologian and Pastor of Congregational Care at The Village Church at Greenspring, Dr. Gentle and she have three adult children: Wesley, Ana-Elisa, and Phillip.

-Rev. Noemi P. Mena – Pastor for Hispanic Minisitries
+Rev. Noemi P. Mena, Pastor for Hispanic Ministries

 Noemi Mena began her ministry at National City Christian Church as Pastor of Hispanic ministries and Director of the residency program, Transition into Ministry, in February of 2003.